Fishing in Iowa: From Coralville Lake to Coldwater Creek

-Glovers Creek is another one of the 10 best fishing locations in Iowa for keen fly-fishermen who enjoy the challenge of trout fishing.
+Glovers Creek is another one of Iowa’s ten best fishing locations for keen-fly fishermen who enjoy the challenge of trout fishing.
 There’s excellent shore fishing here, and access to the banks is straightforward.
 Also, there’s lots of camping, restrooms, and a picnic area.

-The creek is in Fayette County, about three miles to the southeast of West Union within Echo Valley State Park.
+The creek is in Fayette County, about three miles southeast of West Union within Echo Valley State Park.
 Also, the park has a 2.5-mile nature trail that your family will love exploring.
-And there are two well-stocked trout streams, Glovers Creek and Otter Creek, which flow through the park.
+And two well-stocked trout streams, Glovers Creek and Otter Creek, flow through the park.

-As one of the top 10 Iowa fishing locations, this one is gloriously scenic.
+As one of the top 10 Iowa fishing locations, this one is scenic.
 Both streams are set against a stunning limestone bluff backdrop.
-The best times to fish here for trout are in the early morning and the heat of the afternoon when the trout rise to feed on hatches of mayflies, midges, and stoneflies.
+The best times to fish here for trout are in the early morning and the afternoon heat when the trout rise to feed on hatches of mayflies, midges, and stoneflies.

-And both streams are home to stocked brooks and rainbows and wild brown trout.
+And both streams are home to stocked brooks, rainbows, and wild brown trout.
 They stock Glovers Creek weekly from April through October.
-So you can find catchable rainbow and brook trout up to 10 to 12-inches.
+So you can find catchable rainbow and brook trout up to 10 to 12 inches.
 Also, they annually introduce Fingerling French Creek strain brown trout to boost the wild population.

 6. Coldwater Creek:

-The fly fisherman’s paradise of Coldwater Creek is about three miles to the northwest of Bluffton in Winneshiek County.
+The fly fisherman’s paradise of Coldwater Creek is about three miles northwest of Bluffton in Winneshiek County.
 It’s a wonderful semi-wilderness location with excellent shoreline access and primitive camping sites.

-Here you’ll find pristine waters, teeming with brook, brown, and rainbow trout.
+You’ll find pristine waters teeming with brook, brown, and rainbow trout here.
 And much of the habitat along the stream has been managed to create hiding places for fish.

 Check out the area close to the mouth of Coldwater Creek’s impressive cave system for stream-reared rainbows.
 Fly-fishers using caddis flies, midges, or mayflies will do well in spring and fall.

 Also, try hoppers and crickets in the summer.
 You can use spinnerbaits, plastic-tipped jigs, and hook and worm bait to get trout lurking in the deeper holes.
-This creek belongs to this list of the 10 best fishing locations in Iowa.
+This creek belongs to this list of Iowa’s ten best fishing locations.

 7. Mississippi River:

 The majestic Mississippi River winds its way across the U.S. for over 2,000 miles from its source at Lake Itasca to the Gulf of Mexico.
-During its journey, the Mississippi flows along Iowa’s borders for 300 miles.
-And that’s why it’s one of the 10 best fishing locations in Iowa.
+The Mississippi flows along Iowa’s borders for 300 miles during its journey.
+And that’s why it’s one of Iowa’s ten best fishing locations.

 The river gradually becomes shallower and wider as it progresses.
 But its bed is mainly mud and sand with a few outcrops of bedrock.

-Along the river, navigation locks and dams create a series of lake-like pools, which heavily influence the fish species that you’ll find here.
-Unfortunately, some fish species that like fast-flowing water, such as smallmouth bass have declined.
+Navigation locks and dams along the river create a series of lake-like pools, which heavily influence the fish species you’ll find here.
+Unfortunately, fish species like fast-flowing water, such as smallmouth bass, have declined.
 However, fishes that enjoy a more pond-like habitat proliferate, including:

 - Freshwater Drum

-You’ll find the best fishing for walleye, paddlefish, and sauger during the late spring and fall.
+In late spring and fall, you’ll find the best fishing for walleye, paddlefish, and sauger.

 8. Chariton River:

-The next contender for the 10 best fishing locations in Iowa is the Chariton River.
-It is a 218-mile long tributary to the Missouri River.
-But the part of the river to focus on is located in southeast Iowa in Clarke County.
+The Chariton River is the next contender for the ten best fishing locations in Iowa.
+It is a 218-mile-long tributary to the Missouri River.
+But the part of the river to focus on is in southeast Iowa in Clarke County.